Saint Mary's Cathedral of KonTum

 Read more: Mang Den Tour 3 days: The Gem of Kon Tum

-Only a short walk from the cathedral, Bahnar villages are where the native people still live according to centuries old traditions.
-Stilted houses, thatched roof rong houses shared by the community, and smiling villagers make these strolls cultural richness.
-You are able to learn the Bahnar's animist spiritual beliefs, agricultural practices.
+Only a short walk from the cathedral, Bahnar villages are where the native people still live according to centuries-old traditions.
+There are stilt houses, Rong houses shared by the community, and smiling villagers make these strolls culturally rich.
+You will learn the Bahnar's animist spiritual beliefs, agricultural practices.

-There are still plenty of villagers who have their own language, yet are hospitable and eager to chat with visitors.
-A stroll through these villages is a colorful but beautiful contrast to the spiritual tranquility of the cathedral, it's a peek at Vietnam's ethnic richness.
+In fact, plenty of villagers here have their own language, yet are hospitable and eager to chat with visitors.
+A stroll through these villages is a colorful but beautiful contrast to the spiritual tranquility of the cathedral; it's a peek at Vietnam's ethnic richness.

 Learn more about the culture of the ethnic people here (Source: Vietnamnet)